Marselka/Mobile-Robotics-Laboratory/mrob_lib_intro_pres/README.md

-## Presentation for Mobile Robotics Laboratory group at Skoltech.
+## Presentation of `mrob` library for Mobile Robotics Laboratory group at Skoltech